tankevan/conservation-game/README.md

 # Conservation Game
 Repository for the game created for the Engineering System Architecture (ESA) module in Term 5.
-The game can be found at huai-bao.herokuapp.com
+The game can be found [here](https://huai-bao.herokuapp.com).

 ## Group members are:
 - Regina